icecream17/Stuff/fltalmost.md

 $$

 Note that c-b is at least 1.
 Looking at desmos, [this is an extremely close bound](https://www.desmos.com/calculator/5ypr2kxbfu).

+Edit: My desmos calculations are **wrong** and I could not establish a remotely close bound.

 ## Slightly stricter bound for a